wp-plugins/smart-forms/readme.txt

 Build forms easily by dragging and dropping elements.
 Calculated fields, customizable emails and much more!!.
 == Description ==
-If you have question or suggestion please let me know in the smart form official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601
+If you have questions or suggestions please let me know in the smart form official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601

 Build forms easily by dragging and dropping elements.
 The forms are responsive, they adjust to the available space.